 Get a quick overview of which steps you have to take to easily create a 360° tour with HoloBuilder.

-1 Capture 360° images
+1 Capture & upload 360° images

 A crucial prerequisite for your virtual tour is a set of 360° photos of the place you want to make virtually accessible.

 For that, all you need is a suitable 360° camera and HoloBuilder.
 There are plenty of 360° cameras available.
 Please consult the list of cameras that are compatible with HoloBuilder, we recommend the Ricoh Theta V.

-3. Interlink your 360° images
+2. Link your 360° images

-To interlink your uploaded 360° images, you can either drag and drop the scene you want to create a link to from the project panel into the scene or add the corresponding action object from the object menu.
+To interlink your uploaded 360° images, either drag and drop a scene from the project panel into the current scene or add the corresponding action object from the object menu.
 For a more customized solution, you can also add your personal object designs.

 4 Edit your tour